lynn9388/lynn9388.github.io/_posts/2019-04-18-getting-started-with-light-blog.md

 ### Add Content

 Light Blog supports the normal post and wiki post.
 The last one is for common knowledge and doesn't need a date.
 What you need to do is create two folders named `_posts` and `_wiki` for the first time, and put your content to the relevant folder when you want to add content to your blog.
-The filename of normal post should follow the convention `YYYY-MM-DD-name-of-post.md` which contains the date of your post, so you don't need put the date in front matter.
+The filename of normal post should follow the convention `YYYY-MM-DD-name-of-post.md` which contains the date of your post, so you don't need to put the date in front matter.

 As an example of a blog's directory structure, your blog may look like